u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/social_marketing/essentials/social_essentials.rst

       .. image:: social_essentials/pivot-view.png
          :align: center
-         :alt: View of the pivot option on the posts page in Odoo Social Marketing.
+         :alt: View of the pivot option on the posts page in Thrive Bureau ERP Social Marketing.

       The pivot view option provides numerous analytical options, allowing for in-depth, detailed analysis of various posts.